Shabbat shalom everyone,

 Military branch: this was headed by the king.
 It dealt with defence, civic order, and political relations with other nations.

 Civil branch (the Justice system): this was headed by the 12 tribal leaders, who also acted as the chief magistrates of the people.
 It covered civil disputes and criminal cases, and included the elders, judges and ‘officials’ of the tribes.
-Whereas the other 2 were national, this was more localised and regional.
+Whereas the other 2 branches were national, this was more localised and regional.
 Local tribal culture and traditions would also have been overseen by this branch.
 Referral to the chief priests was only made in very difficult cases.

 The ideal king – the people’s king

 In most societies, the king is at the top of a social hierarchy, and there is little or no meeting between the top and the bottom.
-Around the anxient Middle East, no one could criticise a king, because they would be executed; and pagan peoples treated their kings with the same reverence they had for their gods.
+Around the ancient Middle East, no one could criticise a king, because they would be executed; and pagan peoples treated their kings with the same reverence they had for their gods.

 An Israelite king can be criticised and rebuked, because he is not perfect – he is a servant of God, just like every other Israelite.
-A good Israelite king knows the needs of his people – he is a figurehead for his country, and if he sees that there are those who seek to divide the nation, and push certain sections of it aside, then the king is there to enact God’s will and ensure that his country does not become divided.
+A good Israelite king knows the needs of his people – he is a figurehead for his country, and if he sees that there are those who seek to divide the nation, and push certain sections of it aside, then the king is supposed to be there to enact God’s will, and ensure that his country does not become divided.

 The prophet Yeshua` taught the biblical concept that the leader was the servant of all.
 He said, ‘You know that the rulers of the Gentiles lord their authority over them, and those in positions of leadership arrogantly hold their authority over them.
 But it shall not be so among you.
 Rather, whoever would be great among you must be your servant, and whoever would be first among you must be slave to all.’
 (S.Yesh.
 149:1-2 – cf Mk 10:42-44)

-The real Messianic prophecies
+The real ‘Messianic’ prophecies

 Most of the ‘messianic’ prophecies that Christians use, are all taken out of context, so I won’t look at them in this article.
-The prophecies that mainstream Judaism uses to build up their perfect messiah, in fact apply to Israel’s few good kings, who have actually already been and gone.
+The prophecies that mainstream Judaism uses to build up their perfect messiah, in fact apply to Israel’s few good kings, who have already been and gone.
 For example, the child promised in Isaiah 9 actually refers to King Hezekiah (reigned 716-686 BCE).
 Others refer to King Josiah (reigned 640–609 BCE).

 If you look honestly and realistically at those prophecies in the Hebrew Bible which are genuinely yet to be fulfilled, these prophecies can be classified into eight groups:

-1. the exiles of Ephraim & Judah will return; Ephraim & Judah will be reunited
+- the exiles of Ephraim & Judah will return; Ephraim & Judah will be reunited

-2. There will be widespread observance of Torah by Israel
+- There will be widespread observance of Torah by Israel

-3. God will appoint a Messiah
+- God will appoint a Messiah

-4. the Covenant between God and Israel will be renewed
+- the Covenant between God and Israel will be renewed

-5. There will be Universal Knowledge of God
+- There will be Universal Knowledge of God

-6. The pouring out of the Glory of God
+- There will be a pouring out of the Glory of God

 The event that is generally understood to come first, is the return of the scattered exiles of Ephraim and Judah.
 We know that the exiles of Judah have returned, but the lost exiles of Ephraim (the descendants of the northern kingdom) have yet to return to the Land.
 When that happens – when Ephrathites return to the land of Israel, such a miracle will galvanise the rest of Israel to return to God’s Torah.
 After that, when we are ready, it is then that God will choose a descendant of David to rule as king, over a reunited Israel.